 For such a small parcel of land, Fan Palm Reserve punches well above its weight.

-Rescued from developers in 1993, the reserve's most striking visual feature is its fan palms, from which it draws its name.
+Rescued from developers in 1993, Fan Palm was the first reserve purchased by Bush Heritage through fundraising efforts.
+The reserve's most striking visual feature is the fan palms, from which it draws its name.

 Fan Palm is also important as Bush Heritage's only reserve within Queensland's Wet Tropics World Heritage Area – a national biodiversity hotspot that's home to more than half of Australia's bird species and 60% of both our butterfly and bat species.

 One of these bird species, the nationally endangered Southern Cassowary, plays a critical role in keeping tropical ecosystems alive through seed dispersal and germination.